While you weren’t looking, a lot has been happening in the field of ultrasound!

 Different Patients, Same Accuracy

 Speaking of adaptability, it’s important to examine how newer ultrasound units make switching between different types of patients and their necessary exams easier than ever.

 Readily reproducible workflows have always been the goal and, with machine-assisted guidance now coming into its own, it’s possible to conduct more exams more quickly without ever losing time or image accuracy.
 This is set to improve even more dramatically in the coming years, when Artificial Intelligence applications evolve the imaging field in unprecedented ways.
 AI-powered tools on board systems like the ACUSON Redwood can help reduce exam burden and increase efficiency by removing manual processes.

-For now, expect machines that guide you to the proper imaging sequence in order to attain a complete study of the patient, with adjustability suited to different types of patients and exams.
+Expect machines that guide you to the proper imaging sequence in order to attain a complete study of the patient, with adjustability suited to different types of patients and exams.
 One-touch imaging is more common and, when coupled with motion reduction technology and artifact suppression, you’re going to find that difficult-to-image patients aren’t quite as difficult as they used to be.

 This is great news, as it means your facility will potentially be able to see more patients and you’ll never lose confidence in the image captured.
 That’s great for revenue, the patient experience and your own peace of mind.

 Finally, we would be remiss not to mention that the ‘Internet of Things’ has officially entered the world of ultrasound.

 WiFi-equipped devices are the norm, and with good reason.
 It is now possible to instantly transmit a complete exam using technology that syncs information between multiple devices and modalities (picture an MRI machine and an ultrasound transmitting details to a single application that routes the appropriate results where necessary).